Russia–European Union relations: Russian opposition to the invasion of Iraq

 Russia strongly opposed the U.S.-led 2003 invasion of Iraq.
 Some EU member states, including Poland and the United Kingdom, agreed to join the United States in the "coalition of the willing".
 The foreign ministers of Russia, France and Germany made a joint declaration that they will "not allow" passage of a UN Security Council resolution authorising war against Iraq.

 Meat from Poland

-In 2007, Russia imposed a ban on Polish meat exports (due to allegations of low quality and unsafe meat exported from the country), which caused Poland to veto proposed EU–Russia pacts concerning issues such as energy and migration; an oil blockade on Lithuania; and concerns by Latvia and Poland on the Nord Stream 1 pipeline.
+In 2007, Russia imposed a ban on Polish meat exports (allegedly due to low quality and unsafe meat exported from the country), which caused Poland to veto proposed EU–Russia pacts concerning issues such as energy and migration; an oil blockade on Lithuania; and concerns by Latvia and Poland on the Nord Stream 1 pipeline.
 Later, Polish meat was allowed to be exported to Russia.

 Gas disputes

 The Russia–Ukraine gas dispute of 2009 damaged Russia's reputation as a gas supplier.
 Afterwards, a deal was struck between Ukraine and the EU on 23 March 2009 to upgrade Ukraine's gas pipelines.
 According to Russian Energy Minister Sergei Shmatko the plan appeared to draw Ukraine legally closer to the European Union and might harm Moscow's interests.
 The Russian Foreign Ministry called the deal "an unfriendly act" (on 26 March 2009).
 Professor Irina Busygina of the Moscow State Institution for Foreign Relations has said that Russia has better relations with certain leaders of some EU countries than with the EU as a whole because the EU has no prospect of a common foreign policy.

 In September 2012, the European Commission (EC) opened an antitrust investigation relating to Gazprom's contracts in central and eastern Europe.
 Russia responded by enacting, also in September 2012, legislation hindering foreign investigations.
 In 2013, the poorest members of the EU usually paid the highest prices for gas from Gazprom.

 The commission's investigation was delayed due to Russia's military intervention in Ukraine.
 In April 2015, the EC accused Gazprom of unfair pricing and restricting competition.
 The European Commissioner for Competition, Margrethe Vestager, stated that "All companies that operate in the European market – no matter if they are European or not – have to play by our EU rules.
 I am concerned that Gazprom is breaking EU antitrust rules by abusing its dominant position on EU gas markets."
 Gazprom said it was "outside of the jurisdiction of the EU" and described itself as "a company which in accordance with the Russian legislation performs functions of public interest and has a status of strategic state-controlled entity."
 Lithuanian president Dalia Grybauskaitė said that the Kremlin was using Gazprom as "a tool of political and economic blackmail in Europe".

 In October 2016, general Leonid Ivashov explained in Russian Channel One that Russia's engagement in the Syrian Civil War was critical to prevent construction of hydrocarbon pipelines from the Middle East to Europe, which would be catastrophic for Gazprom and, in turn, for the budget of Russia.